guyellis/free-the-prisoner/puzzles/mountain-lion-cub/setup.md

   - Print out each of the files in the `printables` folder.
 - Pads of paper
 - Pens and pencils and erasers
+- A hollowed out book.
+- A lockbox that can hold a folded piece of paper.
+- Brail code for lockbox - need a brail map etc.

 ## Instructions